ROBO Camp: February 2, 9, 16, & 23, 2019

 The program is developed and directed by the Department of Computer Science and Software Engineering's faculty member Daniela Marghitu and taught by students from the department.

-The cost for the camp is $210 and registration is limited.
-All needed supplies will be provided.
+The cost for the camp is $235 and registration is limited.
+All needed supplies and lunch will be provided.